Personalized Gift for Bridesmaid Roles

 In some cultures, namely Victorian Britain, Norway and the Netherlands, rather than women, it was customary to have the bridesmaids be younger girls.
 The role of these young bridesmaids would be to carry flowers throughout the ceremony and pose alongside the bride for the wedding photographs.
 In English speaking countries in the modern age, this role is a separate one to that of the bridesmaids and is known as the position of 'flower girl'.

 Show Your Gratitude

-Considering that your bridesmaids' roles - officially - consists of little more than showing up on the day, when you consider how much they do for you in the modern day and age there is definitely a lot to be thankful for.
-Show how much you appreciate their investment of time, emotional support and even cost with a personalized gift for bridesmaid and maid of honor roles.
+Considering that your bridesmaids' roles - officially - consists of little more than showing up on the day, when you consider how much they do for you in the modern-day and age there is definitely a lot to be thankful for.
+Show how much you appreciate their investment of time, emotional support and even cost with a personalized bridesmaid gift and personalized maid of honor gift.

 Your bridal party give up a lot of their personal time in the weeks and even months leading up to the big day, so give them a custom bridesmaid gift in return.
 It is the perfect way to say a truly intimate and special 'thank you'.